o3de/o3de.org/content/docs/user-guide/gems/reference/utility/save-data.md

 When making requests to save or load data using the `SaveDataRequestBus`, keep the following points in mind:

 * The Save Data Gem is responsible only for saving and loading generic data buffers.
 Your game must serialize or deserialize data using a data format, such as JSON or XML.
-However, convenience functions are provided that save or load an object that has been reflected using an [`AZ::SerializeContext`](/docs/user-guide/programming/serialization/entity-system-reflection-serialization-context/).
+However, convenience functions are provided that save or load an object that has been reflected using a [serialization context](/docs/user-guide/programming/components/reflection/serialization-context/).

 * Each save data buffer must be uniquely identified by a string.
 On most operating systems and devices, this string is the name of the file to which the data buffer is written.